mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Melna kept her face forward with a slight smirk and gestured to Pomri to continue.

 "Anyway, after much bargaining we came to a mutual agreement.
-The walls of Rudjan were built to keep saffas and tilmarim out and people in."
+The stone walls of Rudjan were built to keep saffas and tilmarim out and people in, and we would no longer form trade routes on their wetlands."

-"They were afraid of revenge."
+"The people were afraid."

 "Melna!"